 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-A tilt table test helps us find the cause of your symptoms or fainting.
+A tilt table test helps us find the cause of your dizziness, lightheadedness, fainting, or other symptoms.
 This test starts with you lying flat on a table.
 You will move from flat to upright (standing) position.
 We will watch your heart rate and blood pressure closely during the test.
-The test takes two hours.

 Do not eat or drink anything for 4 hours before the test.

 Take all prescribed medications with small sips of water unless otherwise instructed.